 But he wasn't completely above the hype.
 When Field Enterprises signed the astronauts to tout the World Book Encyclopedia, Elliot was on board.
 Friend Bob opposed buying the costly books for his family, despite his wife's entreaties, until Elliot showed him a set.
 Then Bob gave in.

 With his children in school and job in hand, Bob again found time for flying.
 After razzing Elliot for years about his crackup, he finally had one of his own.
-It happened while he was doing touch-and-gos with an instructor to get his instrument rating.
+It happened while he was doing touch-and-gos with an instructor to get his twin-engine rating.

 As one of the tests, Bob reduced throttle to "feather" the propeller.
 The engine conked out and wouldn't restart.
 While Bob tried to rev it and the instructor argued with the control tower, neither saw the ground rushing up.